Telerik-Verified-Plugins/AppleWatch/README.md

-This widget gives you more control over the layout, because a table may contain any number of rows, one or two columns, and a lable, and image, or both inside each row.
+This widget gives you more control over the layout, because a table may contain any number of rows, one or two columns, and a label, and image, or both inside each row.

 ```js
 function onTableRowSelected(index) {